kevinmichaelsn/10printpy/README.md

 # 10Print (Ported to Pygame)
-A port of the 10Print coding challenge by The Coding Train (Daniel Shiffman).
+A (pretty simple) port of the 10Print coding challenge by The Coding Train (Daniel Shiffman).
 ## Libraries used:
 ```
 pygame (main component)